arnaudlambertt/Thiscord/README.md

 # Chat application « Thiscord » - Final project

 Welcome to our chat application **Thiscord**.
 Inspired by the famous desktop app Discord, this final project shows our capabilities in full-stack developpment, within a short span of time.
 Indeed, this project was made in roughly 10 days.
-Clement was mainly responsible for the front-end part of the app, including design, attention to details, responsiveness, etc; whereas Arnaud worked mostly on the backend and the flows between frontend and backend, including authentification & security, unit tests, routes, db management, etc.
+Clement was mainly responsible for the front-end part of the app, including design, attention to details, responsiveness, etc, whereas Arnaud worked mostly on the backend and the flows between frontend and backend, including authentification & security, unit tests, routes, db management, etc.

 ## Usage